alexluecke/article-slideshow/README.md

         // All templates have an `html` member function that takes a slide object
         // as an argument and returns an HTML string:
         html: function(s) {
-          // See Templater's structs for available slide properties: return "<div class='article item'><h1>" + s.text + "</h1></div>";
+          // See SlideTemplater's structs for available slide properties: return "<div class='article item'><h1>" + s.text + "</h1></div>";
         },
       },
     };

-    var my_templater = new Templater(args);
+    var my_templater = new SlideTemplater(args);

 **Important**: All template sub-items should have the class `item`.